mathias-brandewinder/mathias-brandewinder.github.io/_posts/2026-03-18-ransac-part-2.md

 `float`, the goodness of fit measurement.

-The `Loss` module in the same `Ransac.fs` file has 2 examples of classic loss functions, the MAE (mean average error) and the RMSE (root mean square error).
+The `Loss` module in the same `Ransac.fs` file has 2 examples of classic loss functions, `Loss.mae`, the MAE (mean average error) and `Loss.rmse`, the RMSE (root mean square error).

 And that's pretty much it for the implementation!
-The `Ransac.fit` function wraps the `findCandidate` function and generates a sequence of improving candidates.
+The `Ransac.fit` function simply wraps the `findCandidate` function, and generates a sequence of the best candidates it found so far.

 ## Does it work?
 An example